ProductShake/sole-email-tracker/README.md

 # Intro

-This package is used to track email opens and clicks on Sole SaaS platform.
+This package is used to track email opens and clicks on a Sole SaaS platform.

+# Installation

-Publish config file
+Publish a config file from your Laravel project to configure the package.

 ```bash
 php artisan vendor:publish --tag=email-tracker-config
 ```